icewind1991/shortcutd/README.md

 By separating out the code that hooks into evdev (which needs to be done as root) into a separate daemon it allows non-privileged users to hook into global shortcuts.

-Protection against clients using the shortcutd daemon for a keylogger is done by only allowing shortcuts that contain at least one modifier key.
+Protection against clients using the shortcutd daemon for a keylogger is done by only allowing 3 shortcuts without modifiers to be registered at the same time.

 ## Starting the daemon